philgzl/litData/README.md

 def random_images(index):
     # Replace with your actual image loading here (e.g., .jpg, .png, etc.)
-    # (recommended to pass as compressed formats like JPEG for better storage and optimized streaming speed)
+    # Recommended: use compressed formats like JPEG for better storage and optimized streaming speed
-    # You can also apply resizing or reduce image quality to further increase streaming speed and save space.
+    # You can also apply resizing or reduce image quality to further increase streaming speed and save space
     fake_images = Image.fromarray(np.random.randint(0, 256, (32, 32, 3), dtype=np.uint8))
     fake_labels = np.random.randint(10)

     # You can use any key:value pairs.
 Note that their types must not change between samples, and Python lists must
-    # always contain the same number of elements with the same types.
+    # always contain the same number of elements with the same types
     data = {"index": index, "image": fake_images, "class": fake_labels}

     return data

 if __name__ == "__main__":
-    # The optimize function writes data in an optimized format.
+    # The optimize function writes data in an optimized format
     ld.optimize(
-        fn=random_images,                   # the function applied to each input inputs=list(range(1000)),           # the inputs to the function (here it's a list of numbers) output_dir="fast_data",             # optimized data is stored here num_workers=4,                      # The number of workers on the same machine chunk_bytes="64MB"                  # size of each chunk
+        fn=random_images,                   # the function applied to each input inputs=list(range(1000)),           # the inputs to the function (here it's a list of numbers) output_dir="fast_data",             # optimized data is stored here num_workers=4,                      # the number of workers on the same machine chunk_bytes="64MB"                  # size of each chunk
     )
 ```